way2ml/way2ml.github.io/doc/blogs/tmux.md

 ## Main concepts
 Tmux has three levels: sessions, windows, and panes.
 A tmux session is a persistent terminal environment that can contain multiple windows and panes, allowing you to run and manage several processes in a single terminal window.
-Tmux sessions can help you to manage multiple projects, eg, different sessions can be created for different projects.
+Tmux sessions can help you manage multiple projects, eg, different sessions can be created for different projects.

 Common session commands are as follows.